zevv/cpstut/README.md

 not have its `work` field initialized.

-Enter CPS "hooks": hooks are procs or templates that get mixed in by CPS which you can choose to implement to taylor CPS' behaviour to your needs.
+Enter CPS "hooks": hooks are procs or templates that get mixed in by CPS which you can choose to implement to tailor CPS' behaviour to your needs.
 We will use the `pass()` hook, which gets called when CPS performs a call or return from a CPS function, and looks like this: